 As with PSSA tests, parents may review KEYSTONE EXAMS per state regulations and opt out for religious reasons only.
-A student who is opted out due to religious reasons is still required under state law to participate in the PROJECT-BASED ASSESSMENT.
-Starting with the class of 2019, all students graduating from a Pennsylvania high school must demonstrate Proficiency on the KEYSTONE EXAMS or pass a PROJECT-BASED ASSESSMENT.
+A student who is opted out due to religious reasons is still required under state law to demonstrate proficiency.
+Starting with the class of 2023, all students graduating from a Pennsylvania high school must demonstrate Proficiency on the KEYSTONE EXAMS.
+Graduation Requirement Alternative Pathways: Pathway Guidance

 What happens if my child has a significant medical issue and cannot take a KEYSTONE EXAM during the testing window?